 A patient has a right to expect competent and professional conduct from a psychiatrist.
 If the psychiatrist's conduct fails to meet that standard and causes harm to the patient, the psychiatrist will be liable for that harm.
 This can be true even if the patient consented to a sexual relationship.
 The harm in this situation can come in many forms.
 The most common form is emotional harm resulting from a breach of trust.

-In order to win a medical malpractice lawsuit, the patient must prove that the psychiatrist's negligence caused foreseeable harm.
-This harm can take many forms, including:
+A breach of the standard of care isn't enough to win a medical malpractice lawsuit.
+To win, the patient must also prove that the psychiatrist's negligence caused the patient foreseeable harm (a physical or mental injury).
+This harm can take many forms in a psychiatric malpractice case, including:

 A critical issue is whether the doctor's negligence actually caused the patient harm.
 Most patients rely on expert witnesses to establish this causal link.
 For example, let's say a psychiatrist prescribes a medication to a patient experiencing depression.
 The medication is known to increase the risk of suicidal thoughts and behaviors in patients with depression.
 The doctor doesn't tell the patient about the risk.
 If the patient dies of suicide a few weeks after starting on the medication, an expert witness may testify that the psychiatrist's failure to prescribe a different medication or adequately advise the patient of the risks associated with the medication caused or significantly contributed to the patient's death.

 If you or someone you love has been harmed by a psychiatrist or other mental health professional, talk to a lawyer.
 Malpractice cases are complex.
 You'll need someone with legal and medical knowledge on your side.